Tensional twist-folding of sheets into multilayered scrolled yarns: Introduction

 \section{Introduction}

 Tensional twist-folding is a method to transform flat sheets into layered structures and yarns with ordered internal architectures by remote boundary manipulation.
-Twisting sheets under tension has been used since antiquity in making catgut bow strings, surgical sutures, musical chord instruments, sports rackets, sausage and candy wrappers, fabric filters and wearbles such as turbans and crushed dupattas, and in upcycling of plastic (Fig.~1a to c).
-Scrolled yarns nested structures optimized for energy harnessing, batteries, and embedding materials~\cite{kwon2014high,Lima2011,Cruz2014,xu2013ultrastrong} are difficult to achieve by compression-induced transformations of elastic sheets~\cite{lobkovsky1995scaling,pocivavsek2008stress,silverberg2014using}, and traditional fiber spinning methods~\cite{hearle1969structural}.
-Being topological, they can be fully reversible when appropriate materials are used, and can be repurposed and redeployed, as exemplified by the multifunctional Rajastani turban.
-Nevertheless, the fundamental transformations beyond the perturbative regime near the unstressed configuration~\cite{Green1937,davidovitch2011prototypical,vandeparre2011wrinkling,Chopin2013,Chopin2015,vella2015indentation,Chopin2016,Kudrolli2018,Panaitescu2018c} have not been documented when extreme deformation and self-contact develop, let alone calculated as in slender rods and ribbons~\cite{vanderheijden2003instability,kit2012twisting,charles2019topology,patil2020topological}.
-Origami and inextensible sheet models are amenable to address large shape transformations while crumpling, folding, and capillary wrapping~\cite{BenAmar1997,Cerda1999,hamm2004dynamics,Blair2005,hunt2005twist,py2007capillary,Korte2010,diamant2011compression,Santangelo2017,Callens2018,kumar2018wrapping,paulsen2019wrapping}, but their application to sheets which can stretch significantly is unclear.
-Here, we demonstrate that symmetric accordion folded structures can be obtained by a tensional twist-folding model that compounds geometry and elastic theory and can serve as a guide for fabrication of yarns with precise control of crosssectional architecture.
+Twisting sheets under tension has been used since antiquity in making catgut bow strings, surgical sutures, musical chord instruments, sports rackets, sausage and candy wrappers, fabric filters and wearbles such as turbans and crushed dupattas, and in the upcycling of plastic (Fig.~\ref{fig:intro}A-C).
+Scrolled yarns with nested structures optimized for novel applications are being developed as in energy harnessing, batteries, and in embedding amorphous materials~\cite{kwon2014high,Lima2011,Cruz2014,xu2013ultrastrong}.
+Such structures are difficult to achieve by compression-induced transformations of elastic sheets without further direct manipulation~\cite{lobkovsky1995scaling,pocivavsek2008stress,silverberg2014using}, and traditional fiber spinning methods~\cite{hearle1969structural}.
+When appropriate materials are used, the transformations can be reversible, and twist folding and scrolling can be used to reconfigure and repurpose flat sheets, as exemplified by the multifunctional Rajasthani turban.

+The interplay between topology and large shape transformations have been studied in terms of inextensible twisted rods and ribbons to understand the conformation of DNA and proteins~\cite{fuller1971writhing,vanderheijden2003instability,kit2012twisting}, and has contributed to the development of a now well-established theoretical framework~\cite{charles2019topology,patil2020topological}.
+However, shape transformation of sheets which significantly stretch upon twist have remained undocumented despite their ubiquity in a wide range of applications.